awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 Follow these instructions to create and manage an IAM OIDC identity provider in the AWS Management Console\.

 **Important**
 If you are using an OIDC identity provider from either Google, Facebook, or Amazon Cognito, do not create a separate IAM identity provider using this procedure\.
 These OIDC identity providers are already built\-in to AWS and are available for your use\.
-Instead, follow the steps to create new roles for your identity provider, see [Creating a role for web identity or OpenID connect federation \(console\)](id_roles_create_for-idp_oidc.md)\.
+Instead, follow the steps to create new roles for your identity provider, see [Creating a role for web identity or OpenID Connect Federation \(console\)](id_roles_create_for-idp_oidc.md)\.

 **To create an IAM OIDC identity provider \(console\)**